panopset/foundations/README.md

 In the profiles/pc folder, there are detailed [instructions](./profiles/pc/README.md) on how to do the initial setup of an Ubuntu workstation, right after initial install.

+See comments in workstationMustHaves.sh for droid tweak that needs to happen.